 and the total stress tensor in the geographical coordinate system results

-Let us consider the first fault with strike of 045 and dip of 60, the vector normal to the faults is
+Let us consider the first fault with strike of 045 and dip of 60

 The stresses on this fault are